laravel/docs/blade.md

     Hello, {!! $name !!}.

-> **Note:** Be very careful when echoing content that is supplied by users of your application.
+> {note} Be very careful when echoing content that is supplied by users of your application.
 Always use the double curly brace syntax to escape any HTML entities in the content.

 <a name="control-structures"></a>
 ## Control Structures